JetBrains/Qodana/topics/ui-overview.md

 ### Baseline problems
 {id="ui-overview-baseline"}

-<link-summary>When you click the Move selected to baseline button on the Actual problems tab, the selected
+<link-summary>When you click the Demote to baseline button on the Actual problems tab, the selected
 problems move to the Baseline tab.</link-summary>

-When you click the **Move selected to baseline** button on the **[Current problems](#ui-overview-actual-problems)** tab, the selected problems move to this tab.
+When you click the **Demote to baseline** button on the **[Current problems](#ui-overview-actual-problems)** tab, the selected problems move to this tab.

 <img src="ui-overview-baseline-tab.png" alt="Baseline problems tab" thumbnail="true" width="706" border-effect="line"/>

 This tab UI is similar to the **Current problems** tab.
-To enable the baseline feature for future inspections, follow the instructions that appear in the report UI.
+To enable the baseline feature for future analyses, follow the instructions that appear in the report UI.
 To learn more about the feature, explore the [](baseline.topic) section.

 ### Inspections